ryouaki/pluginCreater/README.md

 # pluginCreater
-This is a tools for cordova developer to create custom plugin.
+This is a tools for cordova developer to generate a basic directory structure for cordova custom plugin.

 ## Install
 ```sh